 Barrett’s esophagus is a precancerous condition caused by chronic acid reflux or GERD.
-The acid that backs up from your stomach into your esophagus causes the lining of the esophagus to become severely irritated.
-Barrett’s esophagus gives you an increased risk of developing cancer of the esophagus.
+The acid that backs up from your stomach into your esophagus causes the esophagus lining to become severely irritated.
+This condition gives you an increased risk of developing cancer of the esophagus.

 Although many people with Barrett’s esophagus have no signs or symptoms, you may have these symptoms of acid reflux disease or GERD:

-Treatment for Barrett’s esophagus varies depending on the degree of tissue damage in your esophagus.
+Treatment varies depending on the degree of tissue damage in your esophagus.
 If the damage is minor, your provider may recommend treatment options similar to those of acid reflux disease, including lifestyle changes and prescription medications to reduce stomach acid.
 We may also recommend you have periodic endoscopy procedures to monitor the change in the lining of your esophagus.
 If you have the kind of damage that is believed to cause esophageal cancer, we may recommend treatments to remove the abnormal or damaged cells.
-Our highly trained and experienced physicians at Digestive Health Associates of Cheyenne are committed to providing you with the best treatment options.
-Contact us today.

 At Digestive Health Associates, our goal is to help you achieve and maintain an optimal level of digestive health.